patrickrgaffney/hypepat/content/pages/acknowledgments.md

 - All content was written in [Markdown][md], all thanks to the [Most High][gruber].
 	- Footnotes, fenced code blocks, and abbreviations from [PHP Markdown Extra][md_extra].
 - Syntax Highlighting is powered by [Pygments][pygments].

-A sincere thank you to the developers who spent time working on these projects.

 [pelly]: http://getpelican.com